colin-nolan/docker-ubuntu-with-docker/README.md

 # Ubuntu-Based Docker-In-Docker
 _Ubuntu-based versions of [Docker-In-Docker](https://hub.docker.com/_/docker) images_

+If you don't need Ubuntu specifically, use the official images: https://hub.docker.com/_/docker

 ## Overview
 There are two ways to use Docker inside of Docker:
 1) Docker-CLI-In-Docker (dcliind): An image with the Docker CLI, in which the Docker socket from the host machine is